 - CacheWall (A site optimizer, improving speed by regulating website cache)

 - File Manager (Really useful for adding images and files to your site’s backend)

 cPanel makes things really simple.
 I am a firm believer that unless the company has absolute confidence in its own solution, it should be using cPanel.

 Let’s take an example of how easy things are to show you why I value cPanel so much.
 I wanted to make a simple HTML subdomain site, for our performance testing.
 With cPanel, this took me less than 30 seconds.

-- Host’s speed with a website created using HostPapa Website Builder
+- Server speed with a website created using HostPapa Website Builder

 As with all of our reviews, these tests will be updated over time, as performance isn’t something you can judge once and then ignore forever.
 Just look at Hosting24, who have gone from a sub-par host to one of the best.
 Sometimes things change, so we must, too.

-For this part of the performance evaluation, I used the code editor previously mentioned to create a really simple HTML site.
+For this part of the performance evaluation, I created a really simple HTML site.
 It has fewer than 30 lines of code, in total.
 These kinds of sites should be a breeze for all but the absolute worst hosts, so let’s see how HostPapa does with it!

 And seeing how other continents are slightly behind, you can tell that this host is first and foremost making sure that its American speeds are the best.
 If that's where your users come from, you're in for a treat.